seanpar203/set-card-game/README.md

 }
 ```

-And it will return the possible permutations in the following data structure:
+And it will return the possible sets in the following data structure:

 ```json
 {